Pro Evolution Soccer 2019: Club partnerships

-Konami has signed a number of partnerships with clubs to faithfully re-create the clubs including kits, fully scanned players, and stadiums.
+Konami signed a number of partnerships with clubs to faithfully re-create the clubs including kits, fully scanned players, and stadiums.

 Continuing agreements

 Previously announced partnerships between Konami and Liverpool, Barcelona, Inter Milan, A.C.
-Milan, and Arsenal for PES 2018 have all been retained for the 2019 edition of the game.
+Milan, and Arsenal for PES 2018 were retained for the 2019 edition of the game.

 Borussia Dortmund agreement

-On 1 June 2018, Konami announced on their website that top German club Borussia Dortmund will not be officially licensed for PES 2019.
-This is despite the club appearing in some of the promotional assets of PES 19.
+On 1 June 2018, Konami announced on their website that top German club Borussia Dortmund would not be officially licensed for PES 2019.
+This is despite the club appearing in some of the promotional assets of the game.
 Konami said "the license agreement was to the use of Borussia Dortmund's logos, players, stadium, and other features in the Konami products until June 2020.
 However, this agreement was prematurely terminated by Borussia Dortmund".

 FC Schalke 04

 On 4 June 2018, Konami announced a new partnership with FC Schalke 04 just days after Dortmund terminated their agreement.
-As part of their establishment with S04 as a PES partner club, Konami produced a highly detailed recreation of the club's Veltins Arena with the use of state-of-the art 3D scanning technology with extremely high fidelity, detailed kits, player likenesses, and a real-world shirt and ground sponsorship.
+As part of their establishment with FC Schalke 04 as a PES partner club, Konami produced a highly detailed recreation of the club's VELTINS-Arena with the use of state-of-the art 3D scanning technology with extremely high fidelity, detailed kits, player likenesses, and a real-world shirt and ground sponsorship.
 Alexander Jobst, Schalke's marketing director, stated how Schalke was happy to have on board a world-famous game manufacturer like Konami.
 It shows the leading role that FC Schalke 04 has in E-Sports internationally.
 "Konami is like no other company and allows our fans to play with the true S04 in game", he said.
 Brand and Business Development at Konami, Jonas Lygaard said, "FC Schalke 04 is one of the most famous and successful clubs in Europe and is working hard in the domain of E-Sports.
 That suits Konami."